 Security properties

 NIST-approved primitives.
-All primitives are NIST-approved: SHA-256 (FIPS 180-4), HMAC-SHA-256 (FIPS 198-1), PBKDF2 (SP 800-132), AES-256-GCM (SP 800-38D), and P-256 (FIPS 186-5).
+All primitives are NIST-approved: SHA-256 (FIPS 180-4), HMAC-SHA-256 (FIPS 198-1), PBKDF2 (SP 800-132), AES-256-GCM (SP 800-38D), Ed25519, X25519, ML-DSA-65 (FIPS 204), and ML-KEM-768 (FIPS 203).
 The server-side tier alone performs 600,000 rounds of PBKDF2-HMAC-SHA-256, matching the OWASP Password Storage Cheat Sheet recommendation for PBKDF2-HMAC-SHA-256.
-The full password-to-hash chain exceeds 1,200,000 rounds.
+The client also performs two deterministic 300,000-round tiers before sending the login key to the server.

 Separation of concerns.
 Knowing the encryption key does not reveal the login key, and vice versa.
 They are derived from the same password key but with different salts, making them cryptographically independent.